 990-15 Flagger Equipment.

-990-15.1 STOP/SLOW Paddles: Provide STOP/SLOW paddles with rigid handles in accordance with the MUTCD and the Standard Plans.
+990-15.1 STOP/SLOW Paddles: Provide STOP/SLOW paddles with rigid handles in accordance with the MUTCD and the following:

+Ensure that the STOP/SLOW paddles are 24 inches in width:

+Ensure that the rigid handle is a minimum of 6 feet in length from the bottom of the paddle to the end of the staff that rests on the ground.

 990-15.1.1 Product Application: Manufacturers seeking inclusion of STOP/SLOW Paddles on the APL must submit the following: